moveit/moveit.ros.org/events/2022-moveit-community-meeting/index.markdown

 ### Registation
-General atendee registation will be on (Eventbrite)[xyz] (free)
+General attendee registration: [Google Forum](https://docs.google.com/forms/d/e/1FAIpQLScaMfoY1iUKVnHDlqIuuEK91z53WfD669NFQqPKJ3AqMXNYXg/viewform?usp=sf_link) (free)

-If you are interested in exhibiting a lighting talk, white paper, or other moveit related project pleas fill out this [form](wyx) by Feb 10th.
-You do not need to register as both a atende and an exhibitor;
+If you are interested in exhibiting a lighting talk, white paper, or other MoveIt related projects, please fill out this [Exhibitor Form](https://docs.google.com/forms/d/e/1FAIpQLSdip4ByjDuaqaEPYlouO7ssDJ6XwuPbeJB4jnnPlC6SbY252A/viewform?usp=sf_link) by *Feb 15th*.
+You do not need to register as both an attendee and an exhibitor;

-If you have any questions email (sean.kolk@picknik.ai)[emailto:sean.kolk@picknik.ai]
+If you have any questions, email [henningkayser@picknik.ai](mailto:henningkayser@picknik.ai)